 Most cats aren’t wildly excited about getting into a cat carrier, but with a little determination and patience, you can safely get them inside.
-But when you’re handling an aggressive cat, the game changes.
+When you’re handling an aggressive cat, the game changes.
 Aggressive cats can put your safety at risk, and a simple trip to the vet can turn into an epic struggle.
-But there are some techniques that can help, and with a little preparation, you can make this process easier and smoother.
-When you understand how to get an aggressive cat into a carrier, you can help keep both yourself and the cat safe.
+But there are some techniques that can help, and with a little preparation, you can make this process easier and less stressful.
+When you understand how to get an angry cat into a carrier, you can help keep both yourself and the cat safe.

 Before you handle an aggressive cat, it’s important to protect yourself.
 A pair of heavy-duty cat gloves can help guard your hands and forearms against bites and scratches.
 Wear these gloves whenever you’re handling an aggressive cat.

 While cat gloves help, it’s also essential to consider an aggressive cat’s vaccine history.
 If you have an indoor cat who’s aggressive, you’ll know that he’s been vaccinated for rabies.
 If you’re handling an outdoor cat without a verified vaccination history, a bite could put you at risk for any number of diseases.
 Remember, too, that cat scratches can easily get infected, so take precautions before handling any aggressive cat.

 Before struggling to get a cat into a carrier, decide if he has to be in a cat carrier or whether another sort of cage would be preferable.
 Using a larger Havahart trap can make getting your cat contained easier and safer for you both.

 Havahart traps feature a trigger plate that your cat sets off when he enters the trap.
 You can encourage him to go in by leaving something scrumptious inside.
 The trigger plate releases the trapdoor behind him, containing the cat.
 Once he's safely inside, you don’t have to actually touch the cat, and the trap has a handle so you can pick it up.